 - Crochet Hook – US J/6.00mm

-- Stitch marker or scrap of contrasting colour yarn
+- Stitch marker or a scrap of contrasting color yarn

 - Embroidery needle